aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_container_v3.rst.md

 CloudVision Portal Configlet configuration requires a dictionary of containers with their parent, to create and delete containers on CVP side.
+Module also supports to configure configlets at container level.
 Returns number of created and/or deleted containers

 ## Module-specific Options